The SUM clause establishes a sum counter and names the data items to be summed.

 must reference a sum counter.

-If the UPON phrase is omitted, any identifiers in the associated SUM clause which are themselves sum counters must be defined either
+UPON phrase is omitted, any identifiers in the associated SUM clause which are themselves sum counters must be defined either

 in the same report group that contains this SUM clause or in a report group which is at a lower level in the control hierarchy